philipturner/metal-flash-attention/README.md

 ### Editing Source Code

-Locate of the multi-line string literals in either of these folders:
+Locate one of the multi-line string literals in either of these folders:

 ```
 Sources/FlashAttention/Attention/AttentionKernel